rgunindi/parse-cache-memory/Readme.md

 > If you want you can use the cache methods manually, but this is not recommended because parse-cache-memory will do it for you automatically.

-Then, use the cache instance to get and set cached query results:

 ```js
 // Example Parse query
 const query = new Parse.Query('GameScore');